 This action centered on streamlining Sage Oak's internal operations using automation and smarter technology workflows.
-While staff-to-student ratio improvements (from the baseline of 13:1) were maintained from year 1, the implementation of Al-assisted scheduling, form processing, and internal workflow tools significantly improved work satisfaction and productivity.
+While staff-tostudent ratio improvements (from the baseline of 13:1) maintained from year 1, implementation of AI-assisted scheduling, form processing, and internal workflow tools significantly improved work satisfaction and productivity.

 92% of staff surveyed reported improved work efficiency and satisfaction, indicating a continual shift toward more streamlined operations?.
-Automation tools were deployed to reduce administrative burden, though the longitudinal impact on staffing efficiency will be more visible in Years 2-3.
+Automation tools were deployed to reduce administrative burden, though longitudinal impact on staffing efficiency will be more visible in Years 2-3.

-Al-Driven Personalized Learning Implementation - Foundational Progress with Early Signs of Impact 91% of staff reported confidence in using Al tools to support instruction, 12 points up from the baseline, signaling strong early uptake?.
-Al tools were successfully incorporated into lesson planning, formative assessment, and curriculum design in limited pilot settings.
+Al-Driven Personalized Learning Implementation - Foundational Progress with Early Signs of Impact 91% of staff reported confidence in using AI tools to support instruction-12 points up from the baseline, signaling strong early uptake?.
+AI tools were successfully incorporated into lesson planning, formative assessment, and curriculum design in limited pilot settings.
 Broader adoption into instructional practice is still in progress and will require additional professional development and model-sharing in Year 2.
 Staff confidence has grown substantially, positioning this action as effective in building capacity, though full implementation and measurable student outcomes are still forthcoming.